 Hours of Operation

 Berry Season can go from early June to early August.
-Open Tuesday, Thursday, and Saturday from 7 AM to 1 PM.
+Open Tuesday, Thursday, and Saturday from 9 AM to 12 PM until further notice.

 Blueberry Plant sales begin in the early spring and run until late fall.